s-fairchild/HuntTheWumpus/Requirement/UseCase.md

 **Triggers:**
 * The player wants to play the Hunt the Wumpus game.
+* The player is on the website and has clicked "start the game" button.

 **Precondition**
 * The player has a supported client web browser.
 * The player is on Hunt the Wumpus website.
-* Hunt the Wumpus game system has been setup on the website.
+* The system is running.

 **Post-Condition**
 * The player has completed the game and exited the application.
+* The system stops running.

 **Normal Flow**